Vinyan: Plot

 just back from the Andaman Coast, of Moken and Salone natives in the South Tanintharyi division.
 A restricted area only accessible by boats through a triad of Thaksin Gao who has military ties that smuggles girls to bars in Myanmar.
-Jeanne sees a vague figure in the distance she believes to be Josh.
+Jeanne sees a vague figure in the distance she believes to be Joshua.
 Discouraged by Jeanne's lead, Paul gives in to contacting the triad's leader Thaksin Gao and hiring one of his boats for an exorbitant 'one-time' fee.
 At first taken to a false decoy in the Mergui Archipelago where male orphans, the females not present, cast balloons at night to ward of the vinyan spirits, the French couple is further misled, as indicated by pointing on a map, to an uninhabited island south of Macleod Island (west of Zadetkale Island) where, their resources depleted, find themselves equally lost in a region of lost male orphans.